Guatemala–Spain relations: High-level visits

+Prime Minister Mariano Rajoy and President Otto Pérez Molina in Madrid; 2013.

+President Jimmy Morales along with King Felipe VI and Prime Minister Pedro Sánchez (among other leaders) in Antigua Guatemala; November 2018.

+Prime Minister Pedro Sánchez and President Alejandro Giammattei in Madrid; January 2023.

+First Lady Lucrecia Peinado and Queen Letizia in Guatemala City; June 2024.

+King Felipe VI and President Bernardo Arévalo in New York City; September 2025.

 Bilateral relations

 Guatemala and Spain have signed numerous bilateral agreements and treaties, such as an Extradition Treaty (1895); Agreement on the Protection of Industries and Trade (1925); Agreement on Dual-Nationality (1961); Cultural Agreement (1964); Agreement on the elimination of Tourist Visas (1968); Air Transportation Agreement (1971); Agreement on Technical Cooperation (1977); Agreement on Educational, Cultural and Sports Cooperation (1989) and an Agreement on the Protection of Investments (1999).

 Cultural cooperation

 Guatemala hosts a Spanish Cultural Center in Guatemala City and a Spanish Cooperation Training Center in Antigua Guatemala.
 Likewise, both countries have carried out cultural exchanges with exhibitions on Guatemalan and Spanish culture in their respective museums and galleries, promoting tourism between both societies.
 Twinning agreements have also been processed between several of their respective cities.

 Transportation

 There are direct flights between Guatemala and Spain with Iberia airlines.